iapyeh/sshscript/syntax.md

 $tar -zcvf 64.tgz /var/log/system.1989-06-04
 ```

-It also works for command in multiple lines
+It also works in commands of multiple lines:

 ```python
 # last folder name is "c<space>d"